 Back To Information Security Resources

-In this issue, we will explore how the everyday recycling bin has become a significant threat to the security of Canadian businesses, and what can be done about it.
+In this issue, we will explore how the everyday recycling bin has become a significant threat to the security of American businesses, and what can be done about it.

-White-collar crime is on the rise in Canada.
-In 2013, 36 per cent of Canadian organizations said they were hit by white-collar crime in 2013, up from 2 per cent in 2011 1.
-It’s bad enough to consider that more than one in three organizations is falling victim to this form of criminal behaviour.
-Even worse, in 61 per cent of reported crimes, the perpetrator is an employee of the organization 2.
+White-collar crime is on the rise in the United States.
+In 2012, 53 per cent of American organizations said they did not believe a security breach would seriously impact their business.
+In reality the average organizations loses 5 per cent of its revenue to fraud every year.1 It’s bad enough to consider that more than one in three organizations is falling victim to this form of criminal behavior.
+Even worse, in 61 per cent of reported crimes, the perpetrator is an employee of the organization.